garemoko/TinRepo/README.md

 The reporting tool provides a list of extensions registered with the repository.
 These can be filtered by status or activity type and their activity names and descriptions can be searched for key words.

-In order to present an accurate list, taking into account the actions of authorised moderators only, the reporting tool will follow the following validation proceedure in order:
+In order to present an accurate list, taking into account the actions of authorised moderators only, reporting tools will compare:

+* the *object* of 'make_moderator' and 'revoke_moderator' statements with the *authority* of the statement issued by the moderator
+* the *timestamp* of the 'make_moderator' and 'revoke_moderator' statements with the *stored* property of the statement issued by the moderator

+Only when both match will the reporting tools consider the statement issued by the moderator to be authoritative.

+The reporting tool will follow the following validation proceedure in order:

 1. Get all statements from the LRS using the verbs defined in the profile and store them in an array.
 2. For each statement, validate that the objectType and, if relevant, activity type match the profile.